okd-hkd/blogProd/README.md

-## This is Teru OKada's blog's production code.
+## This is Teru my blog's production code.

-Please click to visit my blog. https://okd-blog.net/posts/
+- A blog with RSS fucntion.
+- Auto-sitemap-creation for better SEO.
+- Personal work logs.
+- A contact form.
+- Access to SNS accounts.

+Here is the URL of the product. https://okd-blog.net/posts/